loveland/support/_articles/change-map-name.md

 You can change the name of a Site Control map any time you want.

-Below is an animation showing the procedure to change a Site Control map:
+Below is an animation showing the procedure to change a Site Control map name:

 ![v1GtwRibhg (1).gif]({{site.baseurl}}/img/v1GtwRibhg (1).gif)